TeamDiverst/sticky-pull-request-comment/README.md

 # Sticky Pull Request Comment

+---

+### *Reason behind Diverst fork*
+This was forked because the fix for it creating a comment when trying to delete it when it didn't exist wasn't included in a release yet at the time of writing this.
+This also fixes the same issue but for hiding comments.
+Otherwise this is unchanged from the [original repo's state of main as of June 21st, 2022](https://github.com/marocchino/sticky-pull-request-comment/tree/44ff4b00ca3727f18157a7271244078ff85ff610).

+---
+&nbsp;

 Create a comment on a pull request, if it exists update that comment.
 This library runs with GitHub Actions.
 If you feel that the example grammar below is not friendly enough, we recommend reading [this page](https://docs.github.com/en/actions) first.